Foreign relations of Grenada

 The United States, Venezuela, Cuba, and the People's Republic of China have embassies in Grenada.
-Grenada has been recognized by most members of the United Nations and maintains diplomatic missions in the United Kingdom, the United States, Venezuela, and Canada.
+It maintains diplomatic missions in the United Kingdom, the United States, Venezuela, and Canada.

 Grenada is a member of the Caribbean Development Bank, CARICOM, the Organization of Eastern Caribbean States (OECS), and the Commonwealth of Nations.
 It joined the United Nations in 1974, and the World Bank, the International Monetary Fund, and the Organization of American States in 1975.
 Grenada also is a member of the Eastern Caribbean's Regional Security System (RSS).